Oita Airport to Fukuoka via Harmony Land: A 5-Day Family Road Trip with Sanrio, Beppu, and Aso (2026)

 A train travels along a seaside route.
 (Photo by Gang Hao on Unsplash)

 The JR Karatsu Line — and its connecting Chikuhi Line — runs from Fukuoka through pine forests and coastal towns to Karatsu and beyond.
-With kids, it’s the easiest way to reach Karatsu without a rental car: subway from Hakata, transfer at Meinohama, then 80 minutes to Karatsu Station.
-This guide covers how to ride … Read more
+With kids, it’s the easiest way to reach Karatsu without a rental car: subway from Hakata, transfer at Meinohama, then about 80 minutes to Karatsu Station.
+This guide covers how to … Read more